Blog

 Final Thoughts

-This exchange with Margaret Millett confirmed what many resilience professionals already sense: the challenges of continuity are increasingly cross-functional, cutting across technology, processes, partnerships, and even organizational culture.
+This exchange with Margaret Millett confirmed what many resilience professionals already sense: the challenges of continuity are increasingly cross-functional, spanning technology, processes, partnerships, and even organizational culture.
 More than ever, we must build bridges, adopt a holistic vision, and leverage new tools like AI with discernment.

 We extend our heartfelt thanks to Margaret for her authenticity and generosity.
-Her experience reminds us that when it comes to the toughest questions in our field, there are rarely simple answers — but there are proven strategies to move forward with confidence.
+Her experience is a powerful reminder that in our field, the toughest questions rarely have simple answers, but there are proven strategies to move forward with confidence.

 About the Author

-Myriam Gilles is an experienced consultant with nearly twenty years of experience in project management and coordination in the fields of emergency measures, civil security, and IT.
-Her multidisciplinary background, enriched by experiences within public and private organizations in France and Quebec, has enabled her to develop great adaptability while being proactive and solution oriented.
+Myriam Gilles is an experienced consultant with nearly 20 years of experience in project management and coordination across emergency measures, civil security, and IT.
+Her multidisciplinary background, enriched by experiences within public and private organizations in France and Quebec, has fostered strong adaptability, as well as a proactive and solution-oriented approach.

 Recommended for you